Tariff of 1832: The Tariff of 1832

 Enacted on July 13, 1832, this was referred to as a protectionist tariff in the United States.
 The purpose of this tariff was to act as a remedy for the conflict created by the Tariff of 1828.
 The protective Tariff of 1828 was primarily created to protect the rapidly growing industry-based economy of the North.
 Because of this, the Tariff of 1828 was also called the Tariff of Abominations by Southern states, as it seemed unfair on the part of the government to favor the North's economic and sociopolitical power by forcefully reducing the value of the South's agricultural-based economy by imposing excessive tariffs on goods imported by the South.
 As compared to the gross economic disparity created by the protective Tariff of 1832, it proved to be an unsatisfactory measure by Northern politicians to quell the protests rising from the South.
-Its predecessor pushed the duties on citizens which were as high as 45 percent on the value of specific manufactured goods, while the Tariff of 1832 act brought it down to 35%.
+Its predecessor pushed the duties on citizens which were as high as 45% on the value of specific manufactured goods, while the Tariff of 1832 act brought it down to 35%.
 For instance, the tariffs on hemp, which had been raised to $60 a ton in 1828, was reduced to a $40 a ton in 1832, as a result of a tariff enacted that same year by a Northern-dominated federal congress.
 Even then Southerners were not happy with it.
 Eventually, their unrest and dissatisfaction was what led to the nullification crisis.
 Along with that, another bill was passed, Tariff of 1833.